-In 2014, Associate Professor Brett Hutchins will be an Australian Research Council (ARC) Future Fellow based in the new School of Media, Film & Journalism.
-He will be completing a four-year international research program titled, The Mobile Media Moment: Investigating the Pivotal Role of Sport in Mobile Media Content, Markets and Technologies.
+Associate Professor Brett Hutchins is an Australian Research Council (ARC) Future Fellow based in the new School of Media, Film & Journalism.
+He is completing a four-year international research program titled, The Mobile Media Moment: Investigating the Pivotal Role of Sport in Mobile Media Content, Markets and Technologies.

 Research and Publications

 Brett undertakes research, postgraduate supervision, and media commentary in the following areas:

 - Mobile media

 His major publications include the following:

 - Digital Media Sport: Technology, Power & Culture in the Network Society (co-edited with David Rowe and published by Routledge, New York, 2013).

 - Environmental Conflict & the Media (co-edited with Libby Lester and published by Peter Lang, New York, 2013)

 - Sport Beyond Television: The Internet, Digital Media & the Rise of Networked Media Sport (co-authored with David Rowe and published by Routledge, New York, 2012).

 - Sociology, 3rd, 4th and 5th editions (Pearson Education).
 Brett is responsible for the materials on media and popular culture presented in this market-leading sociology textbook, which is written by a team of authors led by Robert Van Krieken.